ICE-V-Wireless/ICE-V-Wireless/README.md

 [![.github/workflows/build-firmware.yml](https://github.com/ICE-V-Wireless/ICE-V-Wireless/actions/workflows/build-firmware.yml/badge.svg)](https://github.com/ICE-V-Wireless/ICE-V-Wireless/actions/workflows/build-firmware.yml)

 The ESP32 firmware is written in C with the ESP-IDF V5.0 toolchain and libraries.
-Initially it provides a TCP socket interface over WiFi with the following features:
+It provides both a USB and a TCP socket interface over WiFi with the following features:
 * Initial loading of the FPGA configuration at powerup from a SPIFFS filesystem contained in the ESP32C3F[H/N]4 flash.
 <br/>(See [Page 9 of the ESP32-C3 Series Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf#page=9)
 for part number details).
-* WiFi socket-based "instant" loading of configurations direct to the FPGA.
+* USB and WiFi "instant" loading of configurations direct to the FPGA.
-* WiFi socket-based updating of the configuration stored in SPIFFS.
+* USB and WiFi updating of the configuration stored in SPIFFS.
-* WiFi socket-based monitor/control of the FPGA design via SPI.
+* USB and WiFi monitor/control of the FPGA design via SPI.
-* WiFi socket-based monitor of LiPo battery voltage (requires added solder blob).
+* USB and WiFi monitor of LiPo battery voltage.
+* USB setting of WiFi credentials (SSID and Password)

 ## Gateware